wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/create-immersive-flow/includes/2-immersive-flow.md

-We are finally ready to start building an immersive Business process Flow with Power Automate and Common data service.
-Recall that all data associated with any Business Process Flow is always stored in one or more entities within Common Data Service and Business Process Flows.
+We are ready to start building an immersive business process flow with Power Automate and Common Data Service.
+Remember, all data associated with any business process flow is always stored in one or more entities within Common Data Service and business process flows.

 > [!NOTE]
-> You will need access to an account that has permission to create entities and fields in Common Data Service to complete this exercise and PowerApps or Dynamics 365 License.
-Ask your Power Platform administrator for proper permissions or log in and create a personal Power Apps and Power Automate development environment using the Community License plan (it is free) by accessing [PowerApps](https://powerapps.microsoft.com/communityplan/?azure-portal=true).
+> You will need access to an account that has permission to create entities and fields in Common Data Service to complete this exercise, and a PowerApps or Dynamics 365 License.
+Ask your Power Platform administrator for proper permissions or log in and create a personal Power Apps and Power Automate development environment using the Community License plan (it's free!) by accessing the [Power Apps Community Plan](https://powerapps.microsoft.com/communityplan/?azure-portal=true) page.

 ### Scenario

 You work for SmogChecksRUs, a rapidly growing auto repair company that specializes in performing automotive smog checks and other auto services.
 SmogChecksRUs has been using an Excel spreadsheet to collect customer and vehicle information, but now marketing has asked for a better way to collect information so they can follow-up with